 Things to do in Lake Bled in Slovenia

-Wander around Lake Bled:
+Wander around Lake Bled

-Swimming and/or enjoying some water activities:
+Swimming and/or enjoying some water activities

 The water in Bled is clean and perfect for a swim during the summer time.
 For those willing to explore further the beauty of the lake, a good option is to rent a boat, kayak or a stand-up paddle in any of the many rental places of the region.

-The Bled’s Island is not just the most charming island in Slovenia.
+Lake Bled’s Island is not just the most charming island in Slovenia.
 It is also the only one in the whole country!

 The little island is also a destination for many Slovenians dreaming to get married over there.
 Don’t be surprised if a wedding ceremony will be taking place when you are there.
-Tradition has it that the groom must carries the bride on his arms over the 99 steps that take to the church’s doors as a sign of good luck.
+Tradition has that the groom must carries the bride on his arms over the 99 steps that take to the church’s doors as a sign of good luck.
 Another superstition is to ring the bell of the church to make your wish come true.

-Climb up to Lake Bled’s Castle:
+Climb up to Lake Bled Castle

-There is a €10 entrance fee to get inside the castle – €7 for students, €5 for children up to 14 years old.
-We heard from many people that is not a must, considering that you can easily go around and have the same view.
-That one, though, is a must.
+There is a €10 entrance fee to get inside the castle (€7 for students, €5 for children up to 14 years old).
+We heard from many people that is not a must, considering that you can easily climb up there, go around the castle and have the same view.
+In fact, that is a must.
 Just by its right side, you have a mesmerizing view of the lake and its island.

-Try the famous Bled’s Cream Cake or “kremšnita”:
+Try the famous Bled’s Cream Cake or “kremšnita”

-Go to Bohinj Lake:
+Go to Bohinj Lake

 The Bohink Lake is about 30km east of Bled.
 Although it doesn’t share the same fame as Bled, it is equally marvellous – if not more.
 Bohinj attracts many Slovenians who take advantage of the idyllic landscape to do sports or just relax over the weekend.
-We did the Bled-Bohinj course by bike and the landscape splendid.
+We did the Bled-Bohinj course by bike and the landscape is splendid.